-- Hong Kong's Pink Dot Carnival to support LGBT friends, family members and colleagues, who are at higher risk of being discriminated against, bullied and ostracised.
+- Pink Dot Hong Kong support LGBT friends, family members, and colleagues, who are at higher risk of being discriminated against, bullied and ostracised.
 We are proud to be the first offshore law firm to support the event, joining 37 other Hong Kong law firm sponsors.

-- BVI's Sensus Colour Me Run/Walk to raise funds that provide free mammograms to women in the BVI in the fight against breast cancer.
+- Colour Me Pink Run/Walk to raise funds that provide free mammograms to women in the BVI in the fight against breast cancer.
 Nearly a dozen of our staff joined the Harneys team and in total, the programme has distributed more than 500 free mammogram vouchers.

-- London's Legal Walk to raise funds for law centres and legal advice agencies in London and the South East of England.
+- London Legal Walk to raise funds for law centres and legal advice agencies in London and the South East of England.

 - Ellie's Wish Foundation to purchase medical equipment for the paediatric unit at Peebles Hospital.
 Contributions were made through a Race Across America team with members from Harneys and other global firms.

-- BVI's Free NPO Trainings to ensure non profile organisations (NPOs) could satisfy their regulatory obligations concerning anti-money laundering and terrorist financing.
+- Free NPO Training to ensure non-profit organisations (NPOs) could satisfy their regulatory obligations concerning anti-money laundering and terrorist financing.
 Harneys experts trained over 120 NPO staff and volunteers.

 Preserving Our Environment